 CLOSURES BY OTHER JURISDICTIONS - These projects are listed here as a courtesy to our citizens.
 Read more.

 CITY CONSTRUCTION PROJECTS - Checking the status of a local street or city utility project is easy.
-Visit our At-a-glance Capital Project Updates page.
+Visit our At-a-glance Public Works Project Updates page.

 COUNCIL MEETING VIDEOS AVAILABLE NEXT DAY - The City Clerk's Office provides videos of the council meetings by Noon the day after a council meeting or study session.
 Click here to view the videos page.